p3bozuric/retail-profile-simulator/README.md

 # Profile Simulator for Retail Industry

 This is my version of a profile simulator for retail industry.
-It was built for IBM iX Data Engineering entry test case.
 This simulates the creation of customer profiles and their ingestion into a marketing system.
 The application generates random customer profiles, stores them in a PostgreSQL database, and automatically transforms them into JSON format.

 ## Features